wbcyclist/SKTiledMap/README.md

 # SKTiledMap
-A lightweight SpriteKit implementation of the TMX format supporting iOS 8 and OS X 10.9 and above.
+A TMX [tilemap](http://www.mapeditor.org) framework for SpriteKit.
+Supporting iOS 8 and OS X 10.9 and above.